Our Bottom Line: Student Success. Nothing Less.

-Teachers suited to Boston’s schools: The overwhelming majority (97%) of Boston principals who have hired a BTR graduate would recommend hiring a BTR graduate to their colleagues, and 97% of BTR graduates say that the program has prepared them well for the realities of urban teaching.
+Teachers suited to Boston’s schools: The overwhelming majority (96%) of Boston principals who have hired a BTR graduate would hire another, and 97% of BTR graduates say that the program has prepared them well for the realities of urban teaching.

 We’ve initiated several cutting-edge studies to measure the effectiveness of our graduates in increasing student learning.
-Our first “value-added” study by Harvard’s Center for Education Policy Research shows that while BTR graduates teaching grades 4-8 math start off slightly less effective at raising student test scores, by their fourth and fifth years they outperform Boston teachers with similar levels of experience.
+Our first “value-added” study by Harvard’s Center for Education Policy Research shows that while BTR graduates teaching grades 4-8 math start off slightly less effective at raising student test scores, by their fourth and fifth years they significantly outperform Boston teachers with similar levels of experience.
 In other words, BTR graduates get better faster than their peers.
 Read more.

 President Obama recently highlighted Boston Teacher Residency as a model for recruitment and preparation of high-quality teachers; the federal Teacher Quality Partnership grant program was developed to replicate the residency model nationally.
 BTR was featured as a model in the National Council for Accreditation of Teacher Education’s Blue Ribbon Panel report on quality clinical preparation and was named one of six finalists in the Innovations in American Government Award sponsored by the Ash Center at Harvard University.

 Our data-driven approach to school improvement has helped teachers and school leaders to accelerate student learning.
 In a number of partner schools, the results have been dramatic.
 For example: